zachkklein/Movie-Finder/README.md

 Users need to download credits.csv and movie_metadata.csv from the following link and store them in a folder named archive
 * Kaggle dataset link: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset
+ * Make sure the archive folder with the CSV files is in the Movie-Recommender folder
+ * Folder Layout:
+   * Movie-Recommender
+   * archive
+   * templates

   <p>&nbsp;</p>